tmgerst/Control_Barrier_Functions_for_Elastic_Actuators/README.md

 ## Code structure
 The main file includes a rather straightforward simulation, where the parameters can be chosen right at the top.
 You can also choose from a handful of output options, including a small animation.
-Controller parameters can be changed in the appropriate functions if needed, but the default should work fine.
+Controller parameters can be changed in the appropriate functions in the 'control' directory if needed, but the default should work fine.

-## Dependencies
-The code is written in Matlab, using the Matlab R2019b release of the software.

-## Future work
+## Further work
-Currently, simulations are performed to tune the CBFs to the presence of dampings inside the joints.
+The simulations have been  performed to tune the CBFs to the presence of dampings inside the joints.
-In the future, the CBF control will also be implemented in LabView in order to flash the exoskeleton at the chair of Information-Oriented Control and perform experiments.
+Afterwards, the CBF control has also been implemented in LabView in order to flash the exoskeleton at the chair of Information-Oriented Control and experiments were performed (see the presentation for some results).